craigmichaelmartin/pure-orm/README.md

 ## What is SQL Toolkit?

-SQL Toolkit is a node library built for `pr-promise` to make working with a postgres database seamless.
+SQL Toolkit is a node library built for `pg-promise` which allows you to write regular native SQL and receive back properly structured (nested) pure business objects.

 #### Philosophy